-The Iona College Honors program is designed to meet the educational needs of the ablest and most highly motivated students at Iona.
+The Iona College Honors program is designed to meet the educational needs of the most highly motivated students at Iona.
 Grounded in a challenging curriculum, the program offers gifted students the resources and opportunities to develop their talents and to perform at the peak of their capabilities.

 The course of study is designed to develop intellectual curiosity, analytic abilities and awareness of ethical and civic responsibilities.
 The program encourages the development of a small community of independent learners able to inspire each other academically.
 It fosters a sense of self-respect in students, encouraging them to stretch their abilities in pursuit of lifelong learning, independent thinking and personal fulfillment.

 Students in the Honors program may major in any discipline in the School of Arts and Science or the Hagan School of Business.
 The program promotes an appreciation and understanding of the interrelatedness of knowledge and culture by providing a wide range of interdisciplinary courses and opportunities to study abroad.
 As an Honors student, you will benefit from: